57deema/Retail-Sales-Analytics-Project/README.md

 - Product Analysis
 - Model Performance (Scoring Board)

+## Model Scoring
+The model was used to generate predictions (scoring), and results were visualized in the dashboard using KPI metrics and a scoring table.

 ## Project Files
 - Business_Analytics_Project.ipynb → Data analysis & model
 - Business_Analytics_Dashboard.pbix → Power BI dashboard